 How to Meet Demand on Black Friday

 Black Friday is just around the corner.
-In fact, there are less than 2 weeks until Denmark’s busiest day of shopping, and that means you need to get a move on, if you haven’t prepared your business yet.
+In fact, there is just about 1 week until Denmark’s busiest day of shopping hits you, and that means you need to get a move on, if you haven’t prepared your business yet.

-Luckily, we have the answers to how you can meet the imminent logistical troubles head on.
-If you’re a business that has an inventory and deals in shipping and sales, then this article is for you.
+Luckily, we have the perfect remedy for the imminent logistical struggles.
+If you’re a business that has an inventory and deals in shipping and sales, then this article is just for you.

-While Black Friday in Denmark may not look like the American version, this holiday is still incredibly important for retail and wholesale across Europe and the Nordics.
-Year over year we see an increase in sales over the five days that stretch from Thursday (this year November 25th) to Monday (November 29th).
-If your store has amazing deals, there’s a great opportunity to snatch a piece of the enormous revenue cake.
+While Black Friday in Denmark may not look exactly like the American version, this holiday is still incredibly important for retail and wholesale across Europe and the Nordics.
+Year in, year out we see an increase in sales over the five days that stretch from Thursday (this year November 24th) to Monday (November 28th).
+If your store can present some showstopping deals, there’s a great opportunity to snatch a piece of the enormous revenue cake.

 November has become one of the key months of the year for Danish retail, in part due to the adoption of Black Friday.
-Christmas (and December) is still the uncrowned king of revenue, but it’s important to note that a lot of November and Christmas sales happen during the 5 days around Black Friday.
-We’re talking about an incredibly opportune and hectic time, and that is why being ready is important, otherwise you might lose out on a huge percentage of the yearly revenue.
+Christmas (and December) is still the uncrowned king of revenue, but it’s important to note that a lot of the Christmas sales happen during the 5 days around Black Friday.
+We’re talking about an incredibly opportune and hectic time, and that is why being on point is important, otherwise you might lose out on a huge percentage of the yearly revenue.

 With the enormous rise of sales, sadly a lot of logistical problems do as well.
 The warehouse, POS, shipping, webshop, and accounting software all need to be able to keep up, so revenue isn’t lost in the process.
 Do you want to make sure that your customers are happy, your revenue is increased, and you don’t stress out during Black Friday?
 Then keep reading, and pick up a good piece of advice or two, so you’re ready for yet another record year.

-There are multiple aspects involved in making a great Black Friday business strategy, but a good foundation should be based in the following categories: customer experiences, tools, and selection of wares.
-These categories are exceedingly broad, but fear not – we are going through them, step by step.
+There are multiple aspects involved in making a great Black Friday business strategy, but the following categories should provide a good foundation: customer experiences, tools, and selection of wares.
+These categories are exceedingly broad, but fear not – we are taking you through them, step by step.

 Optimizing the Customer Experience

 Good customer/user experience can and should be found in all aspects of your business.
-Everything from marketing to optimization of sales flow can be found under this umbrella term, and therefore it is vital that you have a good understanding of this critical discipline.
+Everything from marketing to optimization of your sales flow can be found under this umbrella term, and therefore it is vital that you have a proper understanding of this critical discipline.

 You should already be well under way with your Black Friday marketing campaigns, but there are (almost) always more potential customers you can snatch up.
 For example, you could do this through email marketing and newsletters, letting customers know when your sale starts.
-You could also offer a sample, a taster if you will, of the great deals you’re offering on Black Friday, on social media, creating a bit of positive tension along the way.
-In short: you need to make sure that your customers are aware of what they’re missing out on, if they’re not placing their orders with you on Black Friday.
+You could also offer a sample of the great deals you’re offering on Black Friday, on social media, in order to build a sense of anticipation.
+In short: you need to make sure that your customers are aware of what they’re missing out on, if they’re not putting their money in your pockets on Black Friday.

-Aside from the low-hanging fruit we’ve just described, there are a lot of Growth Hacking principles that you can use, to enrich the customer experience and make your deals more enticing, thereby increasing conversion rates I.E sales.
+Aside from the low-hanging fruit we’ve just described, there are a lot of Growth Hacking principles that you can use to enrich the customer experience and make your deals more eye-catching, thereby increasing conversion rates i.e. optimizing your sales.
 If you have a webshop, you could add a countdown at the top of the site, counting the days/hours/minutes/seconds to the beginning of the sale.
 A continuous live stream on Facebook could be another example of this, and both examples remind the customer that something is happening in ‘X’ amount of time.
-It also creates a sense of urgency, which can increase conversion rates, because the customers have a tendency to make quicker buying decisions under time pressure.
+It also creates a sense of urgency, which can increase conversion rates, because the customers have a tendency to make quicker purchasing decisions under time pressure.

 Example of a countdown banner

 The customer experience is also important in relation to your website, and the click-through flow you find there.
 If a customer can’t find the products they’re looking for, they’re going to move on to the next webshop.
 That’s why it is a good idea to create a dedicated page or category specifically for Black Friday deals, so your customers get a visual overview of all the great deals at once, and in one place.
-This makes it easy and enticing for customers to buy more.
+This makes it easier and more enticing for customers to buy more.
 If there’s an add-to-cart button directly in the grid view this is even better, as the customer won’t have to click through to the individual product page.
-Less clicks means easier to buy – thereby increasing your chances of maximizing your online sales.
+Less clicks means fewer obstacles for a purchase – thereby increasing your chances of maximizing your online sales.

 The Personal Touch

 A lot of webshops have begun using a new(ish) tool: personalized messages that update the consumer on the product shipment status.
-Something as simple as a handwritten note can give your customers a sense of being taken care of personally, thereby increasing the chance of them returning to your store – especially when it’s time to do the Christmas shopping soon.
-Beware though, if you commit to this strategy, do so fully.
-The name of the customer written in different ink than the message, lets your customer know that you’re pre printing cards, and just filling out the name, and can have disastrous consequences.
+Something as simple as a handwritten note can give your customers a sense of getting the personal treatment, thereby increasing the chance of them returning to your store soon.
+Hint, hint.
+Christmas is around the corner.
+Beware though, if you commit to this strategy, go all the way in.

-What the Right Tools can do for Your Business
+How the Right Tools Can Bolster Your Business

-The logistical Vietnam that is Black Friday can only be solved with great software.
-Ideally, there are so many orders that manual order processing simply can’t handle it, even more so when you factor in shipping, warehousing, and invoicing.
-Luckily, there are lots of great software solutions out there and in the following section we’ll briefly go over the different categories of solutions, and we’ll highlight some examples of how they interact with each other.
+You will only survive the logistical equivalent of Vietnam, i.e. Black Friday, if you are armed with great software.
+Ideally, you will receive an army of orders which you cannot process manually without losing alot of time and energy.
+Then you also have to factor in shipping, warehousing, and invoicing.
+Luckily, there are lots of great software solutions out there and in the following section we’ll briefly go over the different categories of solutions, and we’ll highlight some examples of how they interact.

-Whether your business is completely online, from a physical store, or a combination of both, your customers need a way to purchase your products.
+Whether you run your business online, from a physical store, or a combination of both, your customers need a way to purchase your products.
 Online, this typically happens through an eCommerce platform, and in the physical store through a POS-system.
-POS is an abbreviation for Point of Sales and is the evolution of the old school cash register, that can be tailored to the businesses needs to a far greater degree – compared to their classic and generic counterparts.
+POS is an abbreviation for Point of Sales and it can be seen as the updated version of the old school cash register as it can be tailored to your businesses needs to a far greater degree – compared to their classic and generic counterparts.

-There are a lot of fantastic POS-systems out there, and here at Rackbeat we’re proud of being able to integrate with many of the best and biggest, quick and easy.
+There are a lot of fantastic POS-systems out there, and here at Rackbeat we’re proud of being able to integrate with many of the best, brigthest and biggest, quickly, neatly and easily.
 On the POS side of things we integrate seamlessly with (among others) Servicepos, Shopbox and e-conomic.
 Shopify also has an omnichannel POS-module, if you’re an online/physical hybrid store.

-Your warehouse is the beating heart of the business.
-When Black Friday comes knocking, it is important that you are on top of a lot of things: Stock levels of a specific product, cost price vs sales price, product numbers, order numbers, invoicing, and much much more.
+Your warehouse is the heart of your business.
+When Black Friday breathes down your kneck, it is important you are on top of a lot of all the most vital functions at the center of your business: your stock levels of a specific product, cost price vs sales price, product numbers, order numbers, invoicing, and much more.